johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

         x = F.linear(z, F.normalize(self.weight, dim=1), self.bias)
 ```

-After training the model, we get the following embeddings for the test data:
+After training the normalized softmax model, the test set embeddings look like this:

 ![Embeddings for Normalized Softmax](normalized_softmax.png)

-If we revisit the samples from earlier where sample of digit 0 was closer to sample of digit 2 than it was to one of the other samples of digit 0:
+Revisting the earlier problem—where sample 174 (class 0) was closer to a sample from digit 2 than to another sample from digit 0:

 ![Sample of class 0 closer to sample of class 2](outlier_class_0_with_class_2.png)

-With this new model, we find that sample 174 now has a cosine distance of 2.6149e-4 with sample 204 and a cosine distance of 0.32 with example 887.
-This means the previous problem, for these samples at least, has been resolved.
-The model is now able to reliably embedding sample 174 near sample 204 and away from sample 887.
+We now find:

+* Cosine distance between 174 and 204 (both digit 0): $2.61 \times 10^{-4}$
+* Cosine distance between 174 and 887 (digit 2): $0.32$

+At least for this particular case, the issue is gone: sample 174 is now embedded close to its own class and far from the other.

-Calculating the Dunn Index for this model, we get 29.11, a clear improvement over the previous model.
+Calculating the Dunn Index for this normalized softmax model, we get 29.11, a clear improvement over the previous model.
 But we can do even better.

 # ArcFace Additive Margin Loss